 Turns out the powerful little cameras on our phones, combined with the right light and sound, can produce surprising results.
 Watch the video below, and you’ll be amazed at what you can accomplish with just a phone and the right techniques.

-Here are 6 steps toward creating your first recruiting video with your phone, a few employees, and no budget.
+Here are six steps toward creating your first recruiting video with your phone, a few employees, and no budget.

-Step 6: Try multiple takes until you get one ready to go, without need for editing, and upload to YouTube directly from your phone.
+Try multiple takes until you get one ready to go, without the need for editing, and upload to YouTube directly from your phone.

 Find some more great tips in this short video from Wistia.

-Tip 13: Make Passive Candidates and Social Recruiting Work for You
+Make Passive Candidates and Social Recruiting Work for You:

 If you’re using social media to recruit, you’re going to end up with a lot of passive candidates, people who weren’t out actively looking for a job.